axd1967/lander/README.txt

 2D lander (HP 15C)
 ==================

-(Implemented on a Swiss Micros DM-15)
+Implemented on a Swiss Micros DM15_M1B (max memory variant).

+TO CONFIRM: should run fine on a HP-15C (check the register/step requirements).

 STATUS: PROTOTYPE, INCOMPLETE, not fully tested yet.
 Be patient.